kevintownsend/flopoco/src/FixFunctions/README.txt

 PiecewisePolyApprox: Iterates over the previous to build a regular piecewise polynomial approximation.
 Roughly the approximation part of previous FunctionEvaluator
 DONE

+FixPolynomialHornerEvaluator:
+  constructor inputs alpha,  a table of 2^alpha vectors of coefficients, lsbY and builds table + horner evaluator (operator inputting index and Y)

-FixPolynomialHornerEvaluator: an operator that inputs an X in [0,1] and a vector of coefficients, and evaluates the corresponding polynomial with truncated multipliers.
+			evaluates the corresponding polynomial(s) with truncated multipliers.
 								REM a trunc mult faithful to lsb will compute weights to LSB+g

 FixFunctionBySimplePoly: a flopoco operator plugging  BasicPolyApprox to FixPolynomialHornerEvaluator

 FixFunctionBySimpleBitHeap: an Operator plugging BasicPolyApprox to a bit heap back-end.
 													 (with bit heaps you don't do piecewise polynomials, or you do it the HOTBM way)